 echo -n 'password' | base64

 After running the above command, you will get an output similar to the image below.
-Copy the base64 values and store them as that is what you will put in your manifest file.
+Copy the base64 values and store them to put in your manifest file.

-Now create a demo-secret.yaml manifest file using any means you prefer (text editor, vim or nano, etc.) and add the following configuration.
+Now create a demo-secret.yaml manifest file using your preferred method (text editor, vim or nano, etc.) and add the following configuration.

 apiVersion: v1